Getting Started

 The easiest way to get started is to install the official Mercure.rocks

-There are other unofficial libraries implementing Mercure.
+Hub.
+When it's done, go directly to the next step.
+There are also other unofficial libraries implementing Mercure.
 In the rest of this tutorial, we'll assume that the hub is running on https://localhost

 and that the JWT_KEY